 * You should use dishwasher salt and not other types of salt, eg table salt as they may contain anti-caking agents that can interfere with the mechanics of your dishwasher.

-Mix the ingredients together in a bowl.
+Mix the ingredients in a bowl.
 Add a few sprays of water to make the ingredients stick together.
 Pack into ice cube trays using the back of a spoon.

 - 2 parts Bicarbonate of Soda / baking soda (US)

 - 2 parts Soda Crystals / Washing Soda (US)